Canop/broot/README.md

     BROOT_LOG=info cargo run

-If you want to discuss the code or features of broot, please come to [our chat](https://miaou.dystroy.org/3?Code_et_Croissants).
-Before to start coding for a PR, it would really be a good idea to come and talk about it.
+If you want to discuss the code or features of broot, please come to [our chat](https://miaou.dystroy.org/3490?broot).
+Before you start coding for a PR, it would really be a good idea to come and talk about it.

 If you'd like a new feature, don't hesitate to ask for it.